Skip to Main Content

 OR - Using OR between keywords instructs the database to search either or both of the keywords in the results list.

 You are able to combine any of the Boolean operators to build very specific searches.
+You can also use other advanced database techniques such as wildcards, truncation, phrasing searching, proximity searching, to look for journal articles in the databases.

 Banner image source: Image 1 licensed under a CC BY 2.0 license.
 Images 2, 3, 4, 5 licensed under a CC0 Public Domain license.